Common Azure Cosmos DB use cases

 IoT and telematics

 Bursts of data can be ingested by Azure Event Hubs as it offers high throughput data ingestion with low latency.
 Data ingested that needs to be processed for real-time insight can be funneled to Azure Stream Analytics for real-time analytics.
 Data can be loaded into Azure Cosmos DB for adhoc querying.
 Once the data is loaded into Azure Cosmos DB, the data is ready to be queried.
-The data in Azure Cosmos DB can be used as reference data as part of real-time analytics.
-In addition, data can further be refined and processed by connecting Azure Cosmos DB data to HDInsight for Pig, Hive or Map/Reduce jobs.
+In addition, new data and changes to existing data can be read on change feed.
+Change feed is a persistent, append only log that stores changes to Cosmos containers in sequential order.
+Then all data or just changes to data in Azure Cosmos DB can be used as reference data as part of real-time analytics.
+In addition, data can further be refined and processed by connecting Azure Cosmos DB data to HDInsight for Pig, Hive, or Map/Reduce jobs.
 Refined data is then loaded back to Azure Cosmos DB for reporting.

 For a sample IoT solution using Azure Cosmos DB, EventHubs and Storm, see the hdinsight-storm-examples repository on GitHub.